AndrewJakubowicz/explainmypet.com/content/posts/feline-odontoclastic-resorptive-lesions-or-feline.md

 ## How do I know if my cat is suffering from FORLs?
 It can be hard to notice signs of this in your cat.
+Although lesions that progress to the crown of the tooth are extremely painful (as they are in humans), cats often do not show any signs.
 Behaviors to look out for include:
 * Difficulty eating - eg they might drop food out of their mouth and appear to struggle when trying to eat.
 * Salivating excessively
 * Bad breath